Register/Renew a Boat

 - New Registration: The vessel has never been registered in Georgia with the Department of Natural Resources.
 The vessel may be new or used.

 - Renewal Registration: Renewal of a Georgia registered boat where the registration number and name of the boat owner have not changed since last registered.
 Registrations may be renewed any time after October 1 the year before expiration.
 Registrations allowed to lapse will incur a $10 late fee at renewal.
+Boat owners are mailed a renewal registration notice once when they have 60 days or fewer remaining on their Georgia boat registration.

 - Transfer Registration: Change of ownership for a Georgia registered boat.
 The existing Georgia registration number (if still available) is transferred to the new owner’s name and the new owner receives a new registration period.
 The new expiration date is the last day of the new owner's month of birth during the third year of registration.
 Customers should be sure to update address, email address, and other information.